ljpatrick/marxpaint/magic/docs/README.txt

      * tp-magic-config: A command-line program that provides information about the installed version of Tux Paint to plugin developers (such as what C compiler flags they should compile with, and where plugin shared objects and data files should be installed).
+(See also the "tp-magic-config(3)" man page.)
      * Uint32: A 32-bit, unsigned integer (defined by libSDL).
 In other words, four bytes that can represent 0 through 4294967295.
 (Typically used to hold enough information to store three or four bytes